 Sometimes it is discouraging to know that, despite our best efforts, we will never be able to eradicate invasive plants from our lands.
 Some days (especially on hot and humid ones) the urge to throw in the towel and say “I give up!” grows strong.
 However, my supervisors tell me that they have seen a gradual reduction in invasive plants since they started to control for them twenty years ago.
 In addition, our properties host rare plants that you’d be hard-pressed to find elsewhere, just because we take the time to create space for them.
 So when my brain whispers that the work I am doing is futile, I remind myself of the Michigan plants that call Matthaei-Nichols home, and I continue to work so they will have a home in the future.
 It has been an absolute privilege to work here this summer!

 Casey is a recent University of Michigan graduate with a bachelor of science from Program in the Environment.
 She as loved every moment of being an intern at Matthaei Botanical Gardens & Nichols Arboretum because she gets to apply concepts she learned in class in the field.
 Her favorite experience this summer has been finding eastern massasauga rattlesnakes!
-Casey’s internship was made possible by a gift from Steve and Ann Norman and Anthony Norman for the care, maintenance, and study of the Matthaei Botanical Gardens outdoor plant collection.
+Casey’s internship was made possible by gifts from Jan Onder, Bertram and Elaine Pitt, Steve and Ann Norman, and Anthony Norman for the care, maintenance, and study of the Matthaei Botanical Gardens outdoor plant collection.